DOI-BOR/et-demands/docs/tools.rst

 is specified, mean and median statistics are the identical.
 Output files can be found in the 'cropweighted_shapefiles' folder where 'cropweighted_YYYY' or 'cropweighted_YYYYtoYYYY' specifies the years included in the analysis.
-Each specific .shp within the subfolders contains the specific time period (annual, growing season, doy range) for the summary.
+Each specific .shp within the subfolders contains the specific time period information (annual, growing season, doy range) in the filename.
 The following input arguments can be specified to customize the output:

 -i, --ini
         ini_path (str): file path of the project INI file